 - I can’t remember what I was going to say.

 Love/hate to say

-Ex.
-I hate to say it, but I think your mother was right.
+- I hate to say it, but I think your mother is right.

 A thing to say

 - That was a really bad thing to say.